TrustGen/trustgen_docs/docs/generation.md

-# Diversity Enhancer
+# Contextual Variator

-Diversity Enhancer is a Python toolkit designed to enhance text diversity through various methods.
+Contextual Variator is a Python toolkit designed to enhance text diversity through various methods.
 It supports operations for both fixed-format questions (multiple choice, open-ended, or true/false) and non-format-specific text.

 ## Recommended Usage: Batch File Processing

-The recommended way to use Diversity Enhancer is through `file_handle.py` for batch processing, which is the most efficient method for handling large datasets.
+The recommended way to use Contextual Variator is through `file_handle.py` for batch processing, which is the most efficient method for handling large datasets.

 ### Example Folder Structure